aadafinance/aada-finance/README.md

 ### Have a suggested change?

 1. Raise a proposal issue
+2. Create tests to cover changes
-2. Implement changes
+3. Implement changes
+4. Make sure nothing breaks
-3. Create PR
+5. Create PR
+6. Wait for approval

 ### Found a bug?